cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 | Relayer   | ChanOpenAck      | Controller       |  (ics27-1, ics27-1.{interchain-account-address})        |
 | Relayer   | ChanOpenConfirm  | Host             |  (ics27-1, ics27-1.{interchain-account-address})        |

-The channel `version` string passed into the `OnChannelOpenTry` callback by a relayer will contain the account address of the interchain account that will be registered on the host chain.
-A relayer will then pass this version into the `OnChannelOpenAcknowledgement` step on the controller chain as the `counterpartyVersion`.
-The controller chain will then proceed to parse the interchain account address from the `counterpartyVersion` string and store this address in state with a map to the associated port id.
+The channel `version` string passed into the `OnChanOpenTry` callback by a relayer will contain the account address of the interchain account that will be registered on the host chain.
+A relayer will then pass this version into the `OnChanOpenAck` step on the controller chain as the `counterpartyVersion`.
+The controller chain will then proceed to parse the interchain account address from the `counterpartyVersion` string and store this address in state with a map to the associated portID.

-#### Controlling Flow
+#### Controlling flow

 Once an interchain account is registered on the host chain a controller chain can begin sending instructions (messages) to the host chain to control the account.